dougmercer/keyed/docs/extras/fairuse.md

 4. **Created Content**: You own all content created using Keyed Extras.
 Feel free to share, sell, or distribute your animations and projects.

-5. **Access**: Your access to updates requires an active sponsorship, but you can continue using your installed version indefinitely.
+5. **Access**: Your access to updates requires an active sponsorship, but you can continue using your installed version (or private copies of `keyed-extras`) indefinitely.

 ## In Practice

 This policy aims to be straightforward and lightweight.
 We trust our sponsors to use the package responsibly while supporting its continued development.

-If you have questions about specific uses, please reach out through GitHub discussions.
+If you have questions about specific uses, please reach out via email to [keyed@dougmercer.dev](mailto:keyed@dougmercer.dev).